cirosantilli/china-dictatorship/FAQ.md

 Similar to the question: does God exist?

 And thus unanswerable, and not interesting to me.

+### FLG is a very religion and therefore fake

+The Romans called Christianism the "Cult of Jesus".

+If I tell a lie today, will it become true in a thousand years?
+Or a truth today become a lie?

+Try sending an email to LHZ asking him to prove his powers to you :-)

+### FLG dislikes several other groups like homosexuals and some other religions

+Like most old religions.

+Democracy dislikes dictators.

+You and I dislike certain personality traits without any logical reason.

+What matters is that we treat everyone with respect and without bias at work, even if we don't like them.

+But the law can't force you to like everyone.

 ### Many people both are against censorship and FLG